-GCSE Design and Technology will prepare students to participate confidently and successfully in an increasingly technological world.
+GCSE Design and Technology will prepare students to participate confidently and successfully in an increasingly technological world where problem solving skills are a must.
 Students will gain awareness and learn from wider influences on Design and Technology including historical, social, cultural, environmental and economic factors.
-Students will get the opportunity to work creatively when designing and making and apply technical and practical expertise.
+Students will get the opportunity to work creatively when designing and making whilst applying technical and practical expertise.

-Design and Technology GCSE allows students to study core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
-Students will also have the opportunity to study specialist technical principles in greater depth.
+Design and Technology GCSE allows students to study core technical, designing and making principles, including a broad range of design processes, material techniques and equipment.
+Students will also have the opportunity to study specialist technical principles in greater depth in order to support their NEA (coursework).

-The course is divided into a 50% weighting for a theory exam and 50% to a coursework component which is a design and make project.
-The theoretical component will test your knowledge on materials, processes and new and emerging technologies.
-The exam will also test your ability to solve simple practical mathematical problems.
+The course is divided into a 50% weighting for a theory exam and 50% to a NEA coursework component which is a research, design and make project.
+The theoretical component will test your knowledge on materials, processes and new and emerging technologies along with the ability to solve practical mathematical problems.